-Harpignies was a pupil of the landscape painter Jean Achard with whom he travelled around France.
-He spent the years 1849-52 and 1863-5 in Italy.
-Of all artists Corot had the most significant influence on him; he painted in an essentially Barbizon manner and worked regularly in the Forest of Fontainebleau from 1854.
+Harpignies was a pupil of the landscape painter Jean Achard, with whom he travelled around France.
+Between the years 1849-52 and 1863-5, Harpignies was in Italy.
+In a lineage of artists influenced by Jean-Baptiste Corot, Harpignies was among the most significant ; he painted in an essentially Barbizon manner and worked regularly in the Forest of Fontainebleau from 1854.

 Continually travelling throughout France during his long career, Harpignies spent his summers at Herisson where he led a group known as the Ecole d'Herisson.

-He travelled there each summer until 1879 when he retired to his property of La Trémellerie at Saint-Privé.
+Here, he travelled each summer – until 1879 – before retiring to his property La Trémellerie at Saint-Privé.